 I’m pretty sure that some of the community managers of Pixonic are reading blogs such as this, so I’ll just repeat some of the points that I’ve mentioned earlier:

 - Why not support the model makers, the painters, the creatives, the websites and the people who try to cover War Robots?
 At least acknowledge them in one way or another maybe?
+UPDATE: It has started, but still no love for the websites and written content.
 Maybe invite them to a party with other WR fans and have stories and other things?

 If War Robots wants to survive beyond the next few years, it must find a way to immortalize its universe and make sure that there will always be an active community even if the game dies – after all, Pixonic (and mail.ru, by extension), would surely love to create a new version of War Robots – the worst case scenario for Pixonic (and frankly, for many of us as well), is that one of its challengers (Robokrieg, Mech Wars, Battle of Titans and Robot Warfare) would get a break and kick it out of the premier “mobile mech gaming” spot on Android.

 There is no other way to do it than creating a War Robots culture – after all, when the game’s all said and done, those memories that are written somewhere would remain intact.